Taylor Guitars: Innovations

 The Taylor company uses its own pickup, the "Expression System", which is a humbucking induction pickup mounted in the neck, and a pair of dynamic soundboard transducers wired to an onboard preamplifier, designed by Rupert Neve.
 The entry-level 100 and 200 series of guitars have an externally similar system, known as ES-T, which uses a single under-saddle pickup and no soundboard transducers.
 The first-generation ES system was introduced in 2004.
 It had two transducers, one mounted to the bridge and the other on the lower bout of the sound board, with a small, single-coil pickup mounted in the neck joint, all wired to the onboard preamp, which had knobs for volume, tone and blend.
 This early ES system was available on the higher-end 500 series and above, as well as the 30th-anniversary limited-edition series, starting in the fall of 2004.
 It was a custom order for the 300 and 400 series, and could be retrofitted to some older Taylor guitars with the NT neck design.

+In 2018, Taylor introduced their V-Class bracing on their Grand Concert and larger bodies, providing a better intonation compared to traditional X bracing.
+For their smaller guitars, a modified pattern called C-Class was made to provide similar benefits in a smaller, space limited area.

+In 2025 with their Gold Label series, Taylor introduced the Action Control Neck system, which allows on the fly adjustment of the heel angle by the user without requiring a luthier to remove and adjust the neck with shims like their previous NT neck system.